timdnewman/Lizzy/docs/source/tutorials/anisotropy.rst

 Import and parameters
 ---------------------

-Let's import Lizzy, read the mesh file and assign some process parameters.
+Let's import Lizzy, read the mesh file, create a ``Mesh`` and assign some process parameters.
 This header is lifted from the :ref:`channel_flow` example.

 .. code-block::